corinnajentzsch/corinnajentzsch.github.io/index.md

 ## Welcome!

 I’m a Ph.D. candidate at the Department of Political Science at Yale University.
-My fields of specialization are comparative politics, international relations, political sociology, and qualitative methods.
+My fields of interest are international relations, comparative politics, security studies, African Politics, and qualitative methods.

 In my dissertation, I analyze the constitutive dynamics of violence and political order.
 I seek to explain community mobilization against wartime violence, the formation of militias, and their impact on civil war dynamics.
 In 2011-2012, I conducted fieldwork on the post-independence war in Mozambique.